-I wanted to create a list for others, but also selfishly for myself for next years gall hunting adventures.
+I wanted to create a list of the best locations for looking forgalls for others, but also selfishly for myself for next years gall hunting adventures.
 While this list is by no where near exhaustive, it’s a start, and I’ll update it as I find more good spots.
-Additionally, while iNaturalist can basically do this for anyone by using the “explore” tab, I wanted to create my own curated list.
+Even Though iNaturalist can basically do this for anyone by using the “explore” tab, I still wanted to create my own curated list.

 A little sampling of local galls